group-leafy/TLDR/docs/index.md

 layout: main
 ---

-## Welcome to app-page-tempalte
+## Welcome to TLDR for Android

-The TLDR for Android is a help pages for command-line tools, that aims to be a simpler, more approachable complement to traditional man pages.
+TLDR for Android is a help pages for command-line tools, that aims to be a simpler, more approachable complement to traditional man pages.